NiklasJonsson/gfx/notes.md

 But looking at it now, it is a lot of API surface just for maintaining the frame idx.
 It might be more wortwhile to track this internally in the renderer and panic if it is not done correctly.
 In addition, it duplicates the renderer API.

-* Add assert in Renderer that mutability functions are not using if a frame is in-flight
+Another idea would be to have the Renderer give a FrameToken in `beginFrame()` that is required for the function that modify potentially in-flight resources.

 ### Buffer API